Child Disability Payment decision making guide

 Hearings

-The First-tier Tribunal can make a decision on an appeal without holding a hearing, if both the individual and Social Security Scotland agree to this (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 23(1)).
+The First-tier Tribunal can make a decision on an appeal without holding a hearing, if both the individual and Social Security Scotland agree to this, and the Tribunal considers that it is able to decide the matter without a hearing (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 23(1)).

-If there is a hearing, the First-tier Tribunal must tell the individual and Social Security Scotland the time and place of the hearing, at least 14 calendar days before the hearing (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 25).
+If there is a hearing, the First-tier Tribunal must tell the individual and Social Security Scotland the time and place of the hearing, at least 14 calendar days before the hearing (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 25 (2)).
 The individual and Social Security Scotland are also known as the parties.

 The First-tier Tribunal can give less notice in urgent or exceptional circumstances, or if the parties consent to having less notice.

-The First-tier Tribunal can continue a hearing if a party does not attend, but it must be satisfied either that (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 27(a)):
+The First-tier Tribunal can proceed with a hearing if a party does not attend, but it must be satisfied either that (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 27(a)):

 - the party has been told about the hearing